“What is that? It looks like it’s from Star Trek or something. Are you brainwashing people?”

 “I don’t buy it.
 So I’m just going to sit here and stare at some lights and be cured?”

-These are just a couple of the responses I get when I first explain Eye Movement Desensitization and Reprocessing (EMDR) therapy or my clients see the machine used for the therapy.
+These are just a couple of the responses I get when I first explain Eye Movement Desensitization and Reprocessing (EMDR) therapy or my clients see the machine used for the addiction treatment therapy.
 Their skepticism is understandable as the process is much different than any other form of psychotherapy that most people have experienced.

 EMDR is a relatively new integrative psychotherapy.
 It is an evidence-based practice that has been shown to have an 80 percent success rate with Post-Traumatic Stress Disorder (PTSD).
 EMDR stimulates our brain’s natural ability to process life events so that we can let go of the emotional distress connected to our past.
 Contrary to popular belief, war isn’t the only cause of PTSD: those who survive abuse, accidents, disasters and other serious events can also develop the disorder.